JPSieg/MeltR/Manual.md

 ln(K_{D}) = \frac{dS}{R} - \frac{dH}{RT}
 	\end{equation}

-The dS is the entropy of helix formation, the dH is enthalpy of helix formation, R is the gas constant, and T is the temperature in Kelvin.
+The dS is the entropy of helix formation, the dH is the enthalpy of helix formation, R is the gas constant, and T is the temperature in Kelvin.
 For a single experiment, all samples should be diluted from the same fluorophore and quencher stocks, so that MeltR can deal with systematic uncertainty in strand concentrations.

 ### 3.1.1 Fluorescence data preprocessing